kstenschke/doShell/README.md

 ### Import

-shellDo can import extracted/separated plaintext and/or scripts from given files via:
+doShell can import extracted/separated plaintext and/or scripts from given files via:
 ``#import another_file.do.sh;``